JustAnotherDevv/Attendify_XRPL/README.md

 **@param {string} walletAddress** - Wallet address from user requesting claim **@param {string} id** - ID of checked event
 **@param {boolean} onlyCheckStatus** - Indicated whether or not endpoint should just check user's eligibility status instead of creating new offer for NFT from event
+**Possible responses**

+    -`404` - Event with specified ID does not exist

+    -`claimed` - The NFT for specified event was already claimed by this user

+    -`empty` - All NFTs for this particular event were already claimed

+    -`success` - If `onlyCheckStatus` parameter was true it indicated that current parameters for selected event were sent

+    -`transferred` - Indicates that new sell offer for NFT related to selected event was created successfully and details were sent to user

 ⚫ `/api/verifyOwnership` - Verifies whether or not user actually owns specififed NFT **@param {string} walletAddress** - Wallet address from user requesting verification